top of page

 The day before due date

-I began to drink our NIH Day Dreamer herbal tea because it contains calendula flowers, which I believe can gently begin to encourage labor.
-The tea also contains horsetail, oatstraw, and catnip, all beneficial for calming anxiety and restlessness.
+I began to drink our herbal tea with calendula flowers, which I believe can gently begin to encourage labor.
+I also added horsetail, oatstraw, and catnip, all beneficial for calming anxiety and restlessness.

-I continued to drink our Vitalitea, which is a nourisher containing raspberry leaf, nettle, rooibos, and ashwagandha.
+I continued to drink my other labour prep tea, which is a nourisher containing raspberry leaf, nettle, rooibos, and ashwagandha.

 1 Day after due date